 60% of net profit as salary, 40% as distribution.
 Common rule of thumb but not an IRS-blessed safe harbor.

 Works in many cases.
-Fails when net profit is heavily skewed by a one-time event (large contract win, asset sale) — then 60% of profit overpays salary by a lot.
+Fails when net profit is heavily skewed by a one-time event (large contract win, asset sale).
+Then 60% of profit overpays salary by a lot.

 Approach 3: Cost-replacement